 Whitewing Associates L.P.
 Whitewing is an entity formed by Enron and various investors, investing through an entity named Osprey, to acquire and own energy-related assets and other investments.
-Whitewing currently holds assets with a book basis of approximately$2.1 billion.
-This includes $1.3 billion in energy related projects in Europe and South America, including European power plants, an electric distribution company in Brazil and $800 million of merchant investments.
-The merchant portfolio includesboth private and publicly traded entities and consists of oil and gas investments (40%), power generation and energy investments (45%) and technology related and other investments (15%).
-Osprey was capitalized with $2.4 billion in debt and $220 million in equity.
-The Osprey debt is supported by the assets within Whitewing, Enron’s Mandatorily Convertible Junior Preferred Stock, Series B (which is convertible into 50 million shares of Enron common stock) and a contingent obligation of Enron to issue additional shares, if needed, to retire such debt obligation.
+Osprey is capitalized with approximately $2.4 billion in debt and $220 million in equity.
+The Osprey debt is supported by the assets within Whitewing, which include Enron Mandatorily Convertible Junior Preferred Stock, Series B (which is convertible into 50 million shares of Enron common stock), and a contingent obligation of Enron to issue additional shares, if needed, to retire such debt obligation.
 In the event that the sale of equity is not sufficient to retire such obligations, Enron is liable for the shortfall.

+At November 16, 2001, Whitewing currently holds assets with a book value of approximately $4.7 billion.
+This includes approximately $1.3 billion in energy related projects in Europe and South America, including European power plants, and an electric distribution company in Brazil, approximately $600 million of merchant investments, approximately $600 million in demand notes due from Enron and other assets of $100 million.
+The merchant portfolio includes both private and publicly traded entities and consists of oil and gas investments, power generation and energy investments and technology related and other investments.
+In addition, Whitewing holds Mandatorily Convertible Junior Preferred Stock, Series B, mentioned above, and a contingent obligation of Enron to issue additional shares, if needed, which together have a combined book value of approximately $2.1 billion.
+This contingent obligation is in the form of a derivative instrument.
+As such, both Enron and Whitewing account for this contingent obligation at fair value.
+As a result, Enron recognizes losses associated with this obligation as a reduction of “Revenues” in the accompanying consolidated income statement.
+However, the loss is offset as Enron recognizes its share of Whitewing’s earnings through “Equity in Earnings of Unconsolidated Affiliates” in the accompanying consolidated income statement.
+As of September 30, 2001, amounts due Whitewing under such derivative totaled approximately $1.0 billion and is included in “Other Liabilities” in the accompanying consolidated balance sheet.
+Such amount has increased by approximately $600 million as a result of the decline in Enron’s common stock price subsequent to September 30, 2001 through November 16, 2001.
+Based on the subsequent decline in the Enron stock price through November 16, 2001, there would currently exist an approximate $700 million charge to earnings due to the shortfall in the recovery of Enron’s book investment.
+Enron is currently evaluating the fair value of Whitewing’s other assets mentioned above in conjunction with the restructuring plan discussed in Note 2 which will impact the amount of any writedown of Enron’s investment in Whitewing, possibly as early as the fourth quarter.

 Atlantic Water Trust.
-Atlantic Water Trust is an entity formed by Enron and unrelated institutional investors, investing through an entity named Marlin Water Trust (Marlin), for the purpose of acquiring and holding an interest in Azurix Corp.
+Atlantic Water Trust is an entity formed by Enron and unrelated institutional investors, investing through an entity named Marlin, for the purpose of acquiring and holding an interest in Azurix Corp.
 (Azurix).
-The primary asset of Azurix is Wessex, a regulated water utility in the UK.
+The primary asset of Azurix is Wessex Water Services Ltd. (Wessex), a regulated water utility in the UK.
 Atlantic Water Trust currently owns 67% of Azurix, with Enron owning the remaining 33%.
 Marlin was capitalized with approximately $915 million in debt and $125 million in equity.
-The Marlin debt is supported by the assets of Atlantic Water Trust and Enron’s contingent obligation to cause the sale of Enron equity to retire such obligations.
+The Marlin debt is supported by the assets of Atlantic Water Trust and Enron’s contingent obligation to cause the sale of Enron equity, if needed, in an amount sufficient to retire such obligations.
 In the event that the sale of equity is not sufficient to retire such obligations, Enron is liable for the shortfall.